-CMMVC6297E One or more managed disks (MDisks) have timed out during validation tests, first failing mdisk id [%1].
+CMMVC6297E One or more managed disks (MDisks) have timed out during validation tests.
+The first failing MDisk ID is MDISK_ID.

 When you add a managed MDisk to an MDisk group, the new MDisk is validated to ensure that adding it to the MDisk group will not adversely impact the MDisk group status.
 The current status of the MDisk permits the validation to be initiated, but the allotted time for the validation process elapsed before the validation process had completed.
 Note: You cannot add Read Only or faulty MDisks to an MDisk group.